Reviews You Can Rely On

 Locking and Adjustability

 All of the poles in our test break down to a smaller length for storage, travel, and stowing in a pack, then extend back to a usable length when needed.
-Most of the poles in our review also feature an adjustable length mechanism for minor adjustments during use.
+Many of these poles also feature an adjustable length mechanism for minor adjustments during use.
 This metric rewards poles that have a large range of length adjustment and that securely lock into the chosen length.
 We also consider how easily adjustments can be made to wrist strap lengths and locking mechanism tightness.

-Trekking poles with the most length adjustment feature a telescoping design where different sections of pole shafts slide inside each other to collapse or extend to the desired length.
-A small lever lock fastener clamps the outer shaft material down tight over the inner shaft, creating enough friction to secure everything in place.
+Typically, poles with a telescoping design offer the most length adjustment.
+A lever lock clamps to the shaft, securing the pole in place at your desired length.
 We are big fans of Black Diamond's metal lever locks on the Alpine Carbon Cork and Pursuit, finding them to be the best locks in our review.
 The durable aluminum lever locks on the REI Traverse can take a beating while still doing their job, and they are easy to tighten in the field without a tool.

 The Black Diamond models and REI Traverse have durable locks that won't break with some wear and tear.